 Responding to the growing demand to explore new and lesser-known cruising destinations, the audience of captains and charter brokers engaged with a panel of experts for information on the “best of the best” that the Asia Pacific region has to offer.
 From secluded anchorage spots, exceptional cuisine, sporting activities, refit and repair facilities, logistics, and regulations, the organisers joined forces to showcase the area at this invitation-only event, held at Stars N Bars.

-Logistics took centre stage during the briefing, with Andy Treadwell elaborating a set of new strategic initiatives being discussed with governmental authorities to improve the transparency of cruising regulations in Asia Pacific.
+Logistics took centre stage during the briefing, with Andy Treadwell elaborating a set of new strategic initiatives being discussed with governmental authorities to improve the transparency of cruising regulations in the Asia Pacific.
 He also spoke about the very first meeting of ASEAN tourism ministers being organised in Bangkok for later this year.
 He advised it was hoped that the Australian Tourism Minister would also attend this meeting designed to facilitate the establishment of a harmonised and simplified set of regulations throughout the region:

 “By harmonising superyacht cruising regulations throughout South East Asia and the greater Asia Pacific region we can facilitate navigation in these waters, allowing captains to focus on the owner and guest experience, as they cruise this stunning destination,” Andy explained.